toshiro-en-miyamoto/web/css/Attardi/ch07/README.md

 ## Paddings

+- The space between an element’s content and its border.
 - By default, most elements have zero padding.
 - An element's padding is not inherited by its children.
 - The `%` unit is defined as a percentage of the element's width.